Do kids like rules? Not really. Do they need them? One hundred percent.

 It’s essential to set household rules and boundaries.
 But not too many.

-As parents, we are naturally worried about our kids when they start becoming more independent.
+As parents, we naturally worry about our kids when they start becoming more independent.
 The temptation is to create many rules and regulations in the hopes that we can protect our kids from all the mistakes and potentially negative things in life.
 But it doesn’t quite work that way.
-Kids with too many rules often experience low self-esteem or anxiety because of high expectations and the inability to recall and subsequently meet all of the rules.
-So, we need some kind of happy medium between no rules and too many rules.
+Kids with too many rules often experience low self-esteem or anxiety because of high expectations and the inability to recall and subsequently meet all the rules.
+So, we need some happy medium between no rules and too many rules.

 What kind of rules can help kids feel safe?